Grilled Peach and Burrata Arugula Salad

 -

-Brush the cut sides of the peach halves with the 1 tbsp olive oil and season lightly with some of the remaining salt and pepper.
+Brush the cut sides of the peach halves with 1 tablespoon olive oil to prevent sticking and encourage caramelized marks.

 -